The Wonderfully Flexible Lotsa Veg Hot Dish

 - 1 to 2 cups cooked ham or other cooked salty, smoky meat (low-fat turkey kielbasa is great!), cubed or broken down to bite size

-- 1.5 cups chicken or vegetable stock
+- 1.5 cups stock, chicken or vegetable

-- 1/2 tsp salt and black pepper, added to the stock (or you can wait and let individuals do it at the table)
+- 1/2 tsp each salt and black pepper, added to the stock (or you can wait and let individuals do it at the table)

 Dice, cut, and measure the various ingredients.
 Since I’m not fond of seeds and slivers, I put those items in a tea infuser that I drop on top before closing up the machine.
 (Don’t have an infuser?
 A coffee filter will work – fill and loosely staple shut.)
 When it comes to the herbs and seeds, your own preferences matter.
 If you don’t like fennel, skip it.
 If you prefer red pepper flakes to black pepper, go for it.
 If you like a little dill or rosemary – yum!
 If you can’t conceive a dish like this without garlic, then go right ahead and crush a clove or two.

 You’re about to put everything in the Instant Pot and cook it, cook it good.
 The flavors will dissolve into each other and meld.
-So it’s not precise – this is comfort food!
+It’s not precise – this is comfort food!
 If you have more or less of one thing that’s okay.
 The picture above I didn’t have enough green beans so I diced up some carrots too.
 I also had celery stalks on hand and thought what the heck, so they got diced up and thrown in.

 While the original recipe calls for ham, everyone likes a low-fat turkey kielbasa sausage nearly as much.
 I’ve also used corned beef, which was super salty so I used half as much.
 If it’s salty and smoky it’s going to work as a meat.
 This recipe is so simple (and inexpensive) that you’ll make it more than once and have chances to fine tune and play.
 If you’re starting with a raw meat, such as ham shanks, check out this ultra classic recipe.
 It was the first one I used, skipping step 1 because I’m just too lazy to find ham shanks.